“Tsinghua Weiqi Foundation Cup”

 Celebrating the oldest participant in the tournament — a tribute to dedication, resilience, and a lifelong passion for Go.

-Players achieving a 5-win streak receive a special prize, regardless of placement in the final standings.
+Players achieving a 5-win streak receive a special prize, regardless of their final placement.

 PARTNERS